 Some specialist courses are available for students wishing to teach Religious Education, Music, Technology as specialist subjects.

-There are two ways in which you can gain the Catholic Teacher’s Certificate in Religious Education (CTC) in academic year 2016/17: a) the Certificate in Religious Education by Distance-learning (CREDL) course; b) the Setting Out on the Road course.
+There are two ways in which you can gain the Catholic Teacher’s Certificate in Religious Education (CTC) : a) the Certificate in Religious Education by Distance-learning (CREDL) course; b) the Setting Out on the Road course.

-Setting Out On the Road is a course which introduces participants to This Is Our Faith, the Church’s R.E. syllabus and is managed by the Scottish Catholic Education Service.
+Setting Out On the Road is a course which introduces participants to This Is Our Faith, the Church’s R.E. syllabus and is organised through the University of Glasgow.
 It offers a blended learning model of 4 study days and distance-learning across one school year.
-Cost £210.
+Cost £310.
+For enquiries and further information please contact Dr. Roisin Coll email@example.com

 The Certificate in Religious Education by Distance Learning (CREDL) is the University of Glasgow route for qualified teachers, or for students studying an ITE programme at other universities.
 It is an on-line distance learning course and covers aspects of Theological Education over two semesters.
 Applicants should enrol on both courses at the start of semester 1.
-Cost £200. (£455 with a subsidy of £255 from the applicant’s diocese for academic year 2016/17.)
+Cost £455.
 For details, go here to the CREDL website.
-SCES will pay a subsidy of £255 to students domiciled in Scotland who commence the CREDL in session 2016-17.
-This subsidy will be paid at two funding points: 31st December 2016, for applications received by 20th December AND 31st May 2017, for applications received by 20th May.
-To claim this subsidy, after you have paid the University’s fee of £455, complete a form which can be downloaded here.

 All entrants to the teaching profession require to be registered with the GTCS as having the appropriate qualifications for teaching in Scotland.
 On completion of a 4-year undergraduate degree course or a 1-year postgraduate course, students can apply for a place in the Teacher Induction scheme which guarantees a one-year full time placement in a school.

-Church Approval is required by any Probationer teacher appointed to a Catholic school.
+Church Approval is required by all teachers, including probationer teachers appointed to a Catholic school.